 - Did any person or entity have control over the area?

 - Did your actions contribute to the fall?

-If you are partially responsible for your fall, the amount of compensation you can receive will be reduced according to the percentage of your fault.
-For instance, if you suffer $100,000 in damages but are 20% accountable for the fall, the maximum amount you can claim from the defendant is $80,000.
+Even if a person is partly to blame for their fall, they may still be eligible to seek financial compensation from someone who is more responsible.
+The contributory negligence law in the state permits a claimant to receive compensation despite sharing some of the faults.
+If you are partly at fault for your fall, the compensation you receive will be reduced by the percentage of your responsibility.
+For example, if you have $100,000 in damages but are 20% responsible for the fall, the most you can claim from the defendant is $80,000.

-Who Can I Sue For A Sidewalk Accident Injury?
+Who Can Be At-Fault For A Sidewalk Accident Injury?

-In New York, the responsibility for maintaining a sidewalk depends on local laws.
-Property owners whose properties are adjacent to the sidewalk are often responsible for its upkeep and repair.
-Other parties who could be held responsible include landlords, property managers, and maintenance contractors.
-This information is important in determining liability for any accidents that occur on the sidewalk.
+The maintenance and repair of sidewalks in New York are determined by local laws.
+Property owners whose properties are next to the sidewalk are typically responsible for its upkeep and repair, as well as landlords, property managers, and maintenance contractors.
+Knowing this information is crucial in determining who is liable for any accidents that may occur on the sidewalk.

-In New York City, the rule for filing a lawsuit over a defective sidewalk is different from the general rule.
-This applies to Manhattan, Brooklyn, and all over the city.
-The City is responsible for maintaining sidewalks next to owner-occupied homes with 1-3 residences.
-However, if someone falls on a defective sidewalk, they cannot sue the City for negligence unless they can prove that the City knew about the problem beforehand and they have written evidence to support it.
+In New York City, there is a specific rule for filing a lawsuit regarding a defective sidewalk which applies to Manhattan, Brooklyn, and the entire city.
+The responsibility for maintaining sidewalks next to owner-occupied homes with 1-3 residences lies with the City.
+However, if someone falls on a defective sidewalk, they cannot sue the City for negligence unless they are able to provide written evidence proving that the City had prior knowledge of the issue.

-Speak With Our Long Island Sidewalk Accident Lawyers Now
+Speak With Our Queens Sidewalk Accident Lawyers Now